am2512/baxter_final_project/README.md

 **2. Go to home position:**

 The left arm moves to position that gives the left hand camera a clear view of the table.
-For moving the arm, we referred to thi [IK Service](http://sdk.rethinkrobotics.com/wiki/IK_Service_-_Code_Walkthrough) example.
+For moving the arm, we referred to this [IK Service](http://sdk.rethinkrobotics.com/wiki/IK_Service_-_Code_Walkthrough) example.

 **3. Locate AR tag:**